Cray-HPE/docs-csm/troubleshooting/known_issues/iuf_waits_for_ten_mins.md

 WARN Unable to get workflow status.
 Retrying after 10 seconds...
 INFO [ACTIVITY: install-products                               ] BEG Install started at 2025-03-06 14:54:55.095146 INFO [IUF SESSION: install-products-h16zj                      ] BEG Started at 2025-03-06 15:04:15.305532
 INFO [STAGE: management-nodes-rollout                          ] BEG Argo workflow: install-products-h16zj-management-nodes-rollout-vg48w
 ```

-## Error Conditions
+## Error conditions

 If an IUF session is abruptly terminated (e.g., using Ctrl+C), the running workflow is also terminated.
 Although IUF stores workflow data in a state file `(activity_dict.yaml)`, the termination causes the workflow status to become "Unknown."

 When IUF attempts to retrieve the workflow status, it fails because the workflow no longer exists.
-This results in a discrepancy between the activity data stored by IUF and the `Argo` workflow server.
+This results in a discrepancy between the activity data stored by IUF and the Argo workflow server.

-## Workaround Description
+## Workaround description

 To resolve this issue, follow these steps:

 1. Locate the `activity_dict.yaml` file in the state directory of the activity.

-    ```sh
+    ```bash
     cd /etc/cray/upgrade/csm/iuf/${ACTIVITY_NAME}/state
     ```

-2. Identify the workflow with the **"Unknown"** status.
-For example, for the workflow `install-products-2kh2l-management-nodes-rollout-gnqzj` with "Unknown" status, the entry would look like this:
+1. Identify the workflow with the `Unknown` status.

+    For example, for the workflow `install-products-2kh2l-management-nodes-rollout-gnqzj` with `Unknown` status,
-    ```sh
+    the entry would look like this:

+    ```yaml
     '2025-03-06t10:44:08':
           args:
             activity: install-products